Coronavirus-related loans, grants and finance for businesses

 Through this Scheme the Government made grants available to businesses to cover 80% of the wages for employees not working, up to £2,500 a month.
 The grants were backdated to 1st March.

 From 1 August 2020, the level of Government grant provided through the Scheme was slowly tapered to reflect people returning to work.
-The Scheme will finish on 31 October.
-See the following timescale.
+It followed this timeline:

 June and July 2020: The Government paid 80% of wages up to a cap of £2,500 as well as employer National Insurance (ER NICS) and pension contributions.
 Employers were not required to pay anything.